Cooperation with South Korea

 - International exchange projects - template for final reports - PDF

-- Flight- or train tickets in the frame of an FWO grant, can only be booked through a travel agency authorized by the FWO (Uniglobe Smart Travel Ghent and Omnia Travel).
+- Flight- or train tickets in the frame of an FWO grant, can only be booked through a travel agency authorized by the FWO (Uniglobe South West Travel and Omnia Travel).
 Bookings through another travel agency will not be reimbursed by FWO.